momentohq/momento-bulk-writer/README.md

 The script `extract-and-validate.sh` wraps the extract and validate steps above.
 We assume the same directory structure as above with a parent directory `data` and subdirectory `data/redis` that contains the rdb files.
 Example:

-`./extract-and-validate.sh path-to-data-dir linux-x64/MomentoEtl 1 1`
+`./extract-and-validate.sh path-to-data-dir 1 1`

 ## Load

 Load the data into Momento.
 Use `load-one.sh` to load a single file serially.
 Use `load-many.sh` to split the file into chunks and load in parallel.
 Example:

-`./load-one.sh path-to-validated-file linux-x64/MomentoEtl auth-token cache-name 1 1`
+`./load-one.sh path-to-validated-file auth-token cache-name 1`

 where `path-to-validated-file` would be produced by `extract-and-validated.sh`, eg in `data/stage3-lax/valid`.

+# Run from an EC2 instance

+We tested using an m6a.2xlarge with 64GB disk space, using `scripts/ec2-user-data.sh` to bootstrap the instance.
+We then used `make dist` to build the tool, copy to the instance, and run on the data.
+We recommend splitting the input file into a maximum of 10 chunks.